PaoloMazzon/Vulkan2D/README.md

 SDL_Quit();
 ```

-If you don't want VK2D to crash on errors you may specify that in the struct `VK2DStartupOptions` passed to
-`vk2dRendererInit` and check for errors yourself with `vk2dStatus`, `vk2dStatusMessage`, and
-`vk2dStatusFatal`.
-Any VK2D function can raise fatal errors but unless you pass bad pointers
-to VK2D functions, they will not crash if there is a fatal error and will instead simply do
-nothing.

 Running the Examples
 ====================
 All examples are tested to work on Windows and Ubuntu.
 The `CMakeLists.txt` at the root